TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/do_now.md

 ## Do Now 1.03
-Open and save a new file called `my_file.py` in the IDE.
-Run a program by typing `python3 my_file.py` into the terminal.
-See the instructions below for how to open, save, and run a file in Cloud9.
+Open and save a new project called `DoNow103` in the IDE.
+Run a program by clicking the ">" Run button.
+See the instructions below for how to open, save, and run a file in the online IDE.

 Practice typing the following expressions in the editor and running the code.